Uber and Grab are bringing Southeast Asia’s taxi on-demand war to Myanmar

 “Uber is very pleased with the progress we have made towards a partnership with the government in Yangon and look forward to introducing our ride-sharing technology in the country very soon,” a company spokesperson told TechCrunch.

+In a further indicator of its plans, Uber is currently hiring for two positions in Myanmar.

-The six markets countries where Uber and Grab compete in Southeast Asia account for the lion’s share of the region’s ride-sharing market, which is predicted to grow from $2.5 billion in 2015 to $13 billion by 2025, according to a report co-authored by Google.
+The six markets where Uber and Grab compete in Southeast Asia account for the lion’s share of the region’s ride-sharing market, which is predicted to grow from $2.5 billion in 2015 to $13 billion by 2025, according to a report co-authored by Google.
 But still untapped opportunities remain.
 Grab president Ming Maa recently told TechCrunch that there are some “interesting” markets where the company isn’t present, and it looks like Myanmar is one of those.

 Myanmar is, indeed, a fascinating market.
 Beyond a sizable population of 50 million people, it is quite unique because it has gone from zero internet access to widespread adoption, creating an open field of opportunities for businesses, after the country emerged from decades of military rule.
 Mobile operators have rushed in, chat apps and social networks have flourished and gained popularity — Facebook rules the roost while Viber is the unlikely must-have for messaging — but taxi apps are still to take off.